openziti/ziti-doc/docusaurus/docs/core-concepts/metrics/grafana.md

 ![Infinity datasource authentication configuration](./Infinity_noAuth.png)

 In the network section, we can provide the CA certificate for the controller, or skip TLS verification, depending on your security posture needs.
-To obtain the CA cert, use an identity.json file from the network instance and the command 'ziti ops unwrap <IDENTITY.JSON>'  This will break out the certificate, CA, and key file from the identity individually, then just copy and paste the CA into the entry field provided when selecting "With CA Cert".
+To obtain the CA cert, use an identity.json file from the network instance and the command `ziti ops unwrap <IDENTITY.JSON>`  This will break out the certificate, CA, and key file from the identity individually, then just copy and paste the CA into the entry field provided when selecting "With CA Cert".

 ![Infinity datasource network confioguration](Infinity_CACert.png)